WohlSoft/SDL-Mixer-X/docs/index.md

 plus a single channel of music, mixed by the popular FLAC, OPUS, XMP, ModPlug, MikMod MOD, Timidity MIDI, FluidSynth, Ogg Vorbis, FLAC, libMAD, and MPG123 MP3 libraries.

-SDL Mixer X (or shorty MixerX) - is an extended fork made by Vitaly Novichkov "Wohlstand" in 13 January 2015.
-SDL_mixer is a quick and stable high-quality audio library, however, it had own bunch of deffects such as broken resampling, incorrect playback of WAV files, inability to choose MIDI backend in runtime, inability to customize Timidty patches path, No support for cross-fade and parallel streams playing (has only one musical stream.
-Using of very long Chunks is ineffectively), etc. The goal of this fork is resolving those issues, providing of more extended functionality than was originally, and providing the support for more supported audio formats.
-Some of listed issues got been fixed with newer updates of a mainstream SDL_mixer include backporting of MixerX changes into the mainstream directly.
+SDL Mixer X (or shorty MixerX) - It’s an extended fork of the SDL_mixer library made by Vitaly Novichkov "Wohlstand" in 13 January 2015.
+SDL_mixer is a quick and stable high-quality audio library, however, it has own bunch of deffects and lack of certain abilities such as inability to choose the MIDI backend in runtime, No support for cross-fade and parallel streams playing (has only one musical stream.
+Using of very long Chunks is ineffectively), etc. The goal of this fork is resolving those issues, providing more extended functionality than was originally, and providing support for more supported audio formats.

 ## New features of MixerX in comparison to original SDL_mixer
 * Added much more music formats (Such a game music emulators liks NSF, VGM, HES, GBM, etc. playing via GME library, also XMI, MUS, and IMF playing via [ADLMIDI](https://github.com/Wohlstand/libADLMIDI) library)
+* Support for multiple parallel music (or atmpsphere) streams using new-added API functions including the cross-fade support
 * Better MIDI support:
   * Added ability to choose any of available MIDI backends in runtime
   * Added ability to append custom config path for Timidity synthesizer, then no more limit to default patches set